Solar canopy in school parking lot

 Goals

-Worcester has developed three goals related to clean and affordable energy.
+The Green Worcester Plan includes three goals related to clean and affordable energy:

 • By 2030: Use 100% renewable energy for municipal facilities

-• By 2035: Provide 100% residential renewable electricity city-wide through the Community Choice Aggregation program
+• By 2035: Provide 100% residential renewable electricity city-wide through the Municipal Aggregation program

 • By 2045: Use 100% renewable energy for residences and businesses, including for heating and transportation